Forensic Science Degree at University of Alabama at Birmingham (UAB)

 Forensic Science Degree

 The forensic science degree program at University of Alabama at Birmingham includes instruction for students that focuses on the application of biomedical, physical, and social sciences for the analysis and evaluation of physical evidence, human testimony, and criminal suspects.
 Students who graduate the forensic science degree program will have knowledge in courses such as forensic medicine, forensic dentistry, anthropology, psychology, pathology, forensic laboratory technology, crime scene analysis, fingerprint technology, document analysis, pattern analysis, examination procedures, and applicable law and regulations.
+Get more details below including other Alabama colleges that offer forensic science degrees.

 Learn more by requesting information now!